7-Aminoactinomycin D

 7-Aminoactinomycin D (7-AAD) is a fluorescent chemical compound with a strong affinity for DNA.
 It is used as a fluorescent marker for DNA in fluorescence microscopy and flow cytometry.
 It intercalates in double-stranded DNA, with a high affinity for GC-rich regions, making it useful for chromosome banding studies.

 Applications

 With an absorption maximum at 546 nm, 7-AAD is efficiently excited using a 543 nm helium–neon laser; it can also be excited with somewhat lower efficiency using a 488 nm or 514 nm argon laser lines.
 Its emission has a very large Stokes shift with a maximum in the deep red: 647 nm.
 7-AAD is therefore compatible with most blue and green fluorophores – and even many red fluorophores – in multicolour applications.

 7-AAD does not readily pass through intact cell membranes; if it is to be used as a stain for imaging DNA fluorescence, the cell membrane must be permeabilized or disrupted.
 This method can be used in combination with formaldehyde fixation of samples.

 7-AAD is also used as a cell viability stain.
 Cells with compromised membranes will stain with 7-AAD, while live cells with intact cell membranes will remain dark.
+Viability of the cells in flow cytometry should be around 95% but not less than 90%.